 Dr. Wendy M. Craig, Co-Founder and Scientific Co-Director (she/her)

 Dr. Wendy Craig is a leading international scientist and expert on bullying prevention and the promotion of healthy relationships.
 As co-founder and Scientific Co-Director of PREVNet (Promoting Relationships and Eliminating Violence Network), she has transformed our understanding of bullying and effectively translated the science into evidence-based practice, intervention, and policy and had a profound influence on communities across Canada.
 In recognition of her work, she has been recognized with awards including an Investigator Award from CIHR, the Canadian Psychological Association Award for Distinguished Contributions to Community Service, the Queen’s Excellence in Research Prize, Queen Elizabeth Diamond Jubilee Medal, and the Social Science and Humanities Research Council Impact Partnership Award.
 She is a Fellow of the Royal Society of Canada and was appointed to the Order of Canada in 2018 in recognition of her work on bullying, victimization, and knowledge mobilization.
 She is a professor in the Department of Psychology at Queen’s University.

 Dr. Joanne Cummings, Knowledge Mobilization Director (she/her)

-Dr. Joanne Cummings is the Knowledge Mobilization Director of PREVNet and a child psychologist in private practice.
-She received her Ph.D. in clinical developmental psychology from York University, and completed a post-doctoral fellowship at the Hospital for Sick Children.
-Dr. Cummings’ research has examined the effects on children of exposure to intimate partner violence between parents took place, as well as the evaluation of diverse clinical interventions focused on improving parent-child relationships.
-Joanne has been doing bullying prevention work since 1995.
-She is immensely grateful to have worked with PREVNet since its inception in 2006.
-Dr. Cummings takes great pleasure mobilizing knowledge so it can be taken up and acted upon by PREVNet partner organizations from diverse sectors including education, health, mass media, social media, sport and recreation, government, and industry.
-It is Joanne’s passion to work with academic and community partners to create a safer world in which all people can grow up experiencing respectful, just, and nurturing relationships wherever they live, learn, work, and play.
+Dr. Joanne Cummings is the Knowledge Mobilization Director of PREVNet and a clinical child psychologist in private practice.
+She received her Ph.D. in clinical developmental psychology from York University and completed post-doctoral training at the Hospital for Sick Children.
+Dr. Cummings’ research examined children’s adjustment from families in which intimate partner violence between parents took place, as well as the evaluation of diverse clinical interventions focused on improving parent-child relationships.
+Joanne has been doing bullying prevention work since 1995 and is immensely grateful to have worked with PREVNet since its inception in 2006.
+It is Joanne’s passion to work with academic and community partners to create a safer world in which all people can grow up experiencing healthy relationships.

 Kelly Petrunka, Executive Director (she/her)